arthurprevot/yaetos/README.md

  * addition of unit-testing
  * integration with scheduling tools (oozie)
- * automatic pulling/pushing data from s3 to local for local development
+ * automatic pulling/pushing data from s3 to local (sampled) for local development
  * easier reconciliation
  * more testing with large datasets and complex dependencies
  * ...